-And if you’re planning a wedding or special event outside of California, check out our website! http://www.HereComesTheGuide.com now features venues and services from New York, Massachusetts, Illinois, Florida and many other states in the U.S.
+And if you’re planning a wedding or special event outside of California, check out the rest of our website!
+We now feature venues and services from most of the country.

-The 14th edition, 652-page guidebook features hundreds of Northern California event locations, plus pre-screened, Certified By The Guide vendors.
+The 15th edition, 584-page guidebook features hundreds of Northern California event locations.

 Want a copy?